 In a society that places a high focus on food (both healthy and unhealthy), it’s easy to get mired in the black and white thinking of “good foods, bad foods.”
-My 90:10 Rule will help you sift through the doubt and guilt –and get your “house in order” when it comes to indulgent foods such as sweets and fried foods.
+My 90:10 Rule, which helps separate nourishing foods from fun food, will help you sift through the doubt and guilt — and get your “house in order” when it comes to indulgent foods such as sweets and fried foods.

 What if we changed the language we use?
 What if we try to label foods in a positive manner, so that kids can grasp what we are trying to teach them without fear and negativity?